cenfun/monocart-formatter/packages/formatter/README.md

 # monocart-formatter

-JS/CSS/HTML/JSON formatter for both browser and Node.js.
+> JS/CSS/HTML/JSON formatter with mapping for both browser and Node.js.

-- browser using Web Worker
+- Using Web Worker in browser

 ```js
 import { format, Mapping } from 'monocart-formatter';